khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

   * Cognito
   * Custom Authorize(Lamda)
 * How to API gateway work:
+### Api_Gateway_Caching
+- You can enable Amazon API caching in Amazon API Gateway to cache your endpoint's responses.
+- With caching, you can reduce the number of calls made to your endpoint and also improve the latency of requests to your API.
+- When you enable caching for a stage, API Gateway caches responses from your endpoint for a specified time-to-live (TTL) period, in seconds.
+- Amazon API Gateway then responds to the request by looking up the endpoint response from the cache instead of requesting your endpoint.
+- The default TTL value for API caching is 300 seconds.
+- The maximum TTL value is 3600 seconds.
+TTL=0 means caching is disabled.
+- Using API Gateway Caching feature is the answer for the use case, as we can accept stale data for about 24 hours.

 ## Choosing right database
 - RDBMS (SQL/OLTP) - Great for joins